Before you apply

 You may need to set up a new user account.

-After you have submitted your project enquiry form, we will contact you within 10 days with feedback.
+After you have submitted your Expression of Interest, we will contact you within 10 days with feedback.

 If a full application is recommended, we will release the application form for you to complete.

 We will assess your application and it will go to our next available Board meeting for a decision.

 All decisions on NHMF awards are taken by our Board of Trustees.
 The board meets monthly, excluding July and August.

 We consider urgent cases to be those with a fixed deadline for purchase.
 Our assessment process normally takes three months from application to decision.

 For non-urgent cases, our assessment process normally takes six months from application to decision.

 If your application is successful, you will be sent a grant contract to fill out and return.
 You must also complete our Permission to Start form.
 You should not start your project until you have received our approval through Permission to Start.